-Making friends as an adult can be challenging, especially after living through a pandemic for a year.
-More so, the way we connect with people and make friends may feel different now than it did before the pandemic started.
-If you’re feeling isolated or are struggling to cultivate new friendships on campus, you’re not alone.
+Making friends as an adult can be challenging, especially after living through a pandemic for over a year.
+As we return to a more traditional school year, it’s important to remember that the way we connect with people and make friends may feel different now than it did before the pandemic started.
+If you’re struggling to cultivate new friendships or are feeling isolated on campus, you’re not alone.
 Humans are social creatures.
 Our desire to connect, make friends and socialize with others is a shared experience.
-However, it may feel intimidating to be vulnerable and put ourselves out there.

 Here are some tips that can help you make meaningful connections now, throughout college and into the future.

 Sometimes when we are in search of new friends, we tend to expect one person to have it all.
-However, it’s important to keep in mind that it can be unrealistic to expect a single person to meet all of our needs.
+However, it’s important to keep in mind that it’s not always realistic to expect a single person to meet all of our needs.
 For example, you may have a friend who is great to study with or watch sports with, while another may be better as a confidant.
 Managing expectations around what people are able to bring to a friendship (or relationship in general) can help us create a more robust social network that we can rely on for different things.

 It’s also important to ease your expectations with yourself.
-Many of us may feel pressured to make as many friends as quick as we possibly can, and that may not always be realistic.
+Many of us may feel pressured to make as many friends as quickly as we possibly can, and that may not always be possible.
 Instead, remember that it’s okay if it takes time to build relationships or find the right friend group.
-Show yourself compassion throughout the process, and know that relationships can take practice to form.
+Show yourself compassion throughout the process, and know that relationships can take practice to develop.

 When we meet new people, it’s normal to feel nervous, awkward or anxious.
 Learning to work with and overcome those feelings is key to allowing ourselves to meet new people and develop relationships.